 Keep organized.
 I was a complete nerd about this, but I actually made a color-coded spreadsheet with agents, submissions guidelines, when I sent off my manuscript, what the result was, etc. Whatever your system is, keep track of your submissions.
 If a particular agent has a six week response time, for example, note it; that way, you won’t accidentally (and rather embarrassingly) send them a follow-up email four weeks in.

 Tailor your query letter.
 Every agent is looking for specific things.
-For example, some really want diverse voices, others are particularly interested in humor.
+For example, some really want fantasy, others are particularly interested in humor.
 Find out a bit about their literary tastes, and try to shape your query letter to those specifications.
-Because you are looking for diverse voices in foreign settings, I hope you will consider representing me.
+Because you are looking for adventure stories in foreign settings, I hope you will consider representing me.
 Also, do you have any personal connections to the agent?
 Did you meet at a conference, another literary function?
 This is also good to note, as it shows that you are actively involved in the business of being a writer.